Snufelupigus/L.E.A.D/README.md

 This guide will walk you through downloading the code from GitHub, setting up a Google Apps Script for API communication, getting a DigiKey API key, and configuring the config file to link everything together.

 ## Downloading and Running Program
 This is a basic overview on downloading and running the program.
-This is for begginers feel free to ignore.
+This is for beginners feel free to ignore.

 ### Dowloading From GitHub
 1. Click on the Code button near the top right of the page